jwilk/mbank-cli/doc/SECURITY.rst

    3) Truncate and unlink any files that were exposed to other local users.

-Note that pervious version of this advisory incorrectly stated that the bug was fixed in 20110215.
+Note that previous version of this advisory incorrectly stated that the bug was fixed in 20110215.

 References: